open-keychain/open-keychain.github.io/_posts/2015-10-29-openkeychain-3-6.md

 ---
 layout: post
-title: OpenKeychain 3.6 Security Audit and Tons of New Features
+title: "OpenKeychain 3.6: Security Audit and Tons of New Features"
 ---

 ## Security Audit